FLASH SALE: For a limited time, save up to 10% OFF the Go Orlando Pass! Follow the link for details.

 Families with Young Kids – The highest-value attraction on the Go Orlando Pass is LEGOLAND, which appeals most to younger children.
 Other family-friendly treats include the Kennedy Space Center, WonderWorks, Sea Life Aquarium, and Lion Country Safari.
 Families planning to visit LEGOLAND stand to get the most from this pass.

-People Visiting Orlando and Miami – It’s called the Go Orlando Pass, but several of the attractions are in Miami.
-(Some are even in Tampa.)
+People Visiting Orlando and Miami – It’s called the Go Orlando Pass, but several of the attractions are in Miami (some are even in Tampa, Daytona, and Cocoa).
 This is great for people who plan to spend a few days in Orlando before heading to Miami, or vice versa.
 Unlike all-inclusive passes that operate on a consecutive-day basis, the Go Orlando Pass is good for the number of days purchased over a two-week period.
 This works well for people visiting both cities because it allows you to make the 3.5-hour drive without losing any value from your pass.

 Travelers Who Enjoy Taking a Day Off – Because the Go Orlando Pass doesn’t work on a consecutive day basis, it works well for people who want a break after a busy day.